gptscript-ai/browser/README.md

 Go to `https://www.linkedin.com/in/ibuildthecloud/`, give me a list of company darren has worked recently and how long he has worked, what did he do for each job.
 ```

-## How it works

-The tool operates as an HTTP server running in the background, managing browser actions and sessions.

-Each Gptscript command is linked to a unique session associated with the context, ensuring that all actions are performed within a single page.

-Reusing browser sessions will close any active Chrome processes.